insure logo

 Average car insurance costs for teens in New Hampshire

-Teen car insurance costs in New Hampshire, by age
+Teen car insurance rates in New Hampshire, by age

-Premiums drop as teens gain experience.
-For example, a 16-year-old in New Hampshire with full coverage pays an average of $5,233 per year.
-By 19, the average rate is $2,922.
+Rates change quickly as teens get older.
+For example, a full coverage policy for a 16-year-old in New Hampshire averages $5,233 per year.
+At 19, the average falls again to $2,922.

-See the table below for average teen car insurance costs in New Hampshire by age.
+See the table below for average teen car insurance rates in New Hampshire by age.

 AgeAverage annual premium